 A guide to credit card statements

-Credit card statements contain lots of useful information including how much you’ve spent, how much you owe, and when you’ll need to pay it off.
+A credit card statement contains lots of useful information, including how much you’ve spent, how much you owe and when you need to make a payment.

 If you find credit card statements confusing, we’ll help you understand what to look for with our simple guide.

-Credit card statements contain lots of useful information including how much you’ve spent, how much you owe, and when you’ll need to pay it off.
+A credit card statement contains lots of useful information, including how much you’ve spent, how much you owe and when you need to make a payment.

 If you find credit card statements confusing, we’ll help you understand what to look for with our simple guide.